MStuhlmacher/cuba-lsa/README.md

 CHIRPS Daily: Climate Hazards Group InfraRed Precipitation with Station Data (version 2.0)

-### Land Use/Land Cover Classification
+### Land Use/Land Cover Classification:
-Land Use/Land Cover (LULC) classifications TIFs available in the "LULC" folder.
+Land Use/Land Cover (LULC) classification TIFs available in the "LULC" folder.
+In the figure below light tan is agricultural lands, olive green is barren/grass/shrublands, fir green is forest lands, black is built-up lands, and blue is water.

 ![alt text](images/CubaLULC_2020.03.06.png "LULC Maps")

 # Analysis